 The trend was already settling in with the rise of smartphone browsing, but it is now official: people access websites on mobile devices more than computers.
 Websites are now designed for smaller resolution screens, portrait formats and touch devices first before upsizing their responsive layout.

 We have heard of accessibility as a keyword for decades since it is one of the core best practices of web design, but the rise of new technologies and mobile devices raise new challenges for designers.
-It is not about incorporating additional features to make websites accessible to all users anymore — it’s about rethinking the User Experience completely by disrupting the source code itself.
-We won’t dive into details here, but accessibility is a wide subject and features a long list of best practices for any good designer to follow to make their work more inclusive.
+It is not about incorporating additional features to make websites accessible to all users anymore.
+It’s about rethinking the User Experience completely by disrupting the source code itself.
+We won’t dive into details here, but accessibility is a wide subject.
+It features a long list of best practices for any good designer to follow to make their work more inclusive.